hacks-guide/Guide_Vita/docs/yamt.md

 1. Navigate to `Devices` -> `Storage Devices`
 1. Set `ux0:` to "SD2Vita"
 1. Set `uma0:` to "Memory Card"
-    + If you're not using a memory card, select "Internal Storage"
+    + If you're not using a physical memory card in the memory card slot, select "Internal Storage"
 1. Hold the power button and select "Power Off"
 1. Power on your device to reboot